CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 This changes the type of the respiratory viral load natural history parameter to now be `Vec<TimeVaryingParameter>` and the type of the incubation period natural history parameter to be `Vec<ProbabilityDistribution>`.
-So far, we have implemented all the traits we need to compute quantites from the parameter values on the raw types, not vectors of the types.
+So far, we have implemented all the traits we need to compute quantities from the parameter values on the raw types, not vectors of the types.
 However, we want to modularly allow the user to modify their input file to have vectors of these types without needing to change the way their code is structured, so we implement these traits for the vectors of the types as well.
 Because the methods that use these types just require that they implement specific